Dubai always needs donors to boost blood stocks.

-The emirate’s blood donation centre wants more rare negative types to donate.
+The emirate’s blood donation centre wants rarer negative types to donate.

-Dr. Mai Raouf, Director of the Dubai Blood Donation Centre revealed that only 0.6 per cent of the UAE population are AB negative, 1.8 per cent are B negative, 2.4 per cent are A negative and four per cent are O negative.
-The O-positive blood types are most common and are found in 38.6 percent of the population.
+Dr Mai Raouf, Director of the Dubai Blood Donation Centre revealed that only 0.6 per cent of the UAE population is AB negative, 1.8 per cent is B negative, 2.4 per cent are A negative and four per cent are O negative.
+The O-positive blood types are most common and are found in 38.6 per cent of the population.

 All blood types last only 42 days, so a steady flow of donors are always required to replenish these stocks.

 People can donate blood every eight weeks, with each donation potentially saving up to three lives.
 You can also give platelets up to 24 times a year.
 The essential part of blood helps cancer patients undergoing chemotherapy or those recovering from surgery with bleeding disorders.